 On Saturday last there passed away an old and respected resident of Katoomba in the person of Mrs Elizabeth Wangenheim, of ‘Thorley,’ Lurline Street, at the ripe age of 90.
 The late Mrs. Wangenheim was a daughter of the late Mr. James Simmons, who was the first importer of general goods to Australia.
 He chartered a special fleet of ships for this purpose, and his enterprise was rewarded handsomely.
 Later Mr. Simmons went into the hotel business, and also dabbled greatly in land speculation.
 The present site of David Jones’ huge emporium at one time was occupied by the famous ‘Jerusalem Store’ of Mr. Simmons.
 In 1855 the late Mrs. Wangenheim married Mr. Gustavus Wangenhiem, who also was an hotel licensee.
 Subsequent, to his death, she continued in the hotel business, and displayed great business acumen.
 She retired from active business nearly half a century ago, and during the latter days of her life resided in her palatial home at Katoomba.
 The deceased lady left one son (Mr. Joseph Wangenheim), and three daughters, (Mrs. J. F. Gavin, now in America; Mrs. Fred Morris, Elizabeth Bay; and Mrs. J. R. Stewart, Tahmoor, near Picton).
 She also was the mother of the late Emma Wangenheim (Mrs. J. A. Carroll) well known in operatic circles, and the grandmother of Mrs. Cliff Hardaker.
 She was interred in the Jewish section of Rookwood Cemetery on Sunday last, the last rites being performed by Rev. M. Einfield.

 At her death Elizabeth was considered to be the wealthiest woman in Sydney, with a probate of £164,376.
 Her son Joseph Moritz Wangenheim inherited the Green Park Hotel, which was to be held in trust after his death for the benefit of his children.
-However, like his father, it seems Joseph wasn’t the clever business manager, like his mother.
+However, it seems Joseph followed in his father’s foot steps, and not his mothers.
 The hotel was mortgaged to Tooth and Company during the late 1920s, and by 1930 the family had lost the freehold of the Green Park Hotel to the brewery giant.

 © Copyright Mick Roberts 2017.